-Press the YES field to overwrite the old version.
+- Press the YES field to overwrite the old version.
 Press the NO field if you do not want to overwrite this song and return to the main page.
 Then enter a different name (or select a different media).

-If the song doesn't exist in the selected memory area, the data are saved.
+If the song doesn't exist in the selected memory area, the data are saved. - (9) Press the EXIT button to return to the main page.